zalolorza/VueTheme/README.md

 }
 ````

+## DEV server
+The server configuration for the dev environment is a bit tricky.
+Webpack will start a dev server, but you also need a PHP server, where you will actually run the WordPress app.
+Webpack server will use hot reload and watch for any change.

-## SASS & Mixins in Vue components
+## SASS: Mixins & vars in Vue components
 If you ever used Vue.js, you know it can be tricky to use scss mixins in Vue components.
 For that reason, we use `sass-resources-loader` to preload scss resources.

 Any sass file included in `/src/assets/sass/resources` will be preloaded and available everywhere, vue components included.
+Be sure you don't include any actual CSS code, since it will be preloaded multiple times (mixins and vars are fine because are not rendered in the output).

 ## Next